tomsauv/Enrich-Deplete-fastq/README.md

 *head counts.txt*<br/>

-The sum of enriched and depleted reads should be close to initial read counts
+Enriched and depleted reads counts should closely amount those of the initial fastq file